toxx36/Labs/button_demo/Readme.md

+When a button pressed LEDs of RGB LED lights:
+- Left at the additional board - Green LED lights
+- Right at the additional board - Red LED lights
+- Blue at the main board - Blue LED lights

 __There are two modes of the indication; for switch between modes press the blue button _5 times quickly_.__

 ## Mode 1
 - Green LED toggle when the blue button was pressed
 - Orange LED lights if the button is on press